Esch-sur-Sûre

-As of 2023, the town of Esch-sur-Sûre, which lies in the north of the commune, has a population of 314.
+As of 2023, the town of Esch-sur-Sûre, which lies in the north of the commune, has a population of 402.

 Esch-sur-Sûre is situated by the river Sauer, just east and downstream of the artificial Upper Sauer Lake.
-The town's prominent AD 927 castle, and the main part of the town below, sit on a spur of a land within a sharp meander of the river.
+The town's prominent 10th Century castle, and the main part of the town below, sit on a spur of a land within a sharp meander of the river.

 The suffix to its name distinguishes Esch-sur-Sûre from the city of Esch-sur-Alzette, which is often known just as Esch.

 Immediately above the town, the river has been dammed to form a hydroelectric reservoir extending some 6 miles (10 km) up the valley.
 The Upper Sauer dam was built in the 1960s to meet the country's drinking water needs.

 Populated places

 The commune consists of the following villages: